WCS-Marine/local-reef-pressures/README.md

 Contains all the scripts needed to reproduce the results and the figures of the article.

 `Analysis.R`.
-Code to perform all the analysis of the article and to draw Figure 3 (Individual threats: regional comparisons), Figure 4 (Density distribution of pressure percentiles in BCUs vs non-BCUs), Figure S7 (Comparison of frequency of occurrence of top pressures between regions), Figure S8 (Pressure intensity when top-ranked) and Figure S9 (Comparison of frequency of occurrence of top pressures in BCUs vs non-BCUs) of the article
+Code to perform all the analysis of the article and to draw Figure 3 (Individual pressures: regional comparisons), Figure 4 (Density distribution of pressure percentiles and frequency of occurrence of top pressures in refugia vs non-refugia), Figure S7 (Comparison of frequency of occurrence of top pressures between regions), Figure S8 (Pressure intensity when top-ranked) and Figure S9 (Correlation among pressures) of the article

 `Analysis BCU medians.R`.
-Code to plot Figure S10 (Regional comparisons of median pressure of BCU) and Figure 5 (median pressure for each BCU) of the article
+Code to plot Figure S10 (Regional comparisons of median pressure of refugia) and Figure S13 (median pressure for each refugia) of the article

 `Plot Maps.R`.
 Code to plot Figure 1 (map of top pressures), Figure 2 (map of cumulative impact score) and Figures S1 to S6 (map of individual pressures) of the article